You know that education is important to achieving your career goals. Having a degree or diploma says something about you as a future employee.

 - Relevant Coursework: Strategic Marketing, Operations Management, Organizational Behavior

-How to Write Your Associate’s Degree on a Resume and Impress Employers
+How To Write an Associate’s Degree on a Resume

 Generally, you will record your associate’s degree in the format of the example below: